meep-github/torclient/README.md

     proxy_session = torclient.ProxySocket()
     proxy_socket  = proxy_session.InitProxy("localhost", 9050, False) #localhost = server, 9050 = port, False = not global proxy sockets (more info in example.py)

+    #Renew the proxy session/get new IP!

+    torclient.RenewProxy() #90% chance it will break the socket pipe

 Now, you can use 'proxy_socket' just like a normal socket object, and it goes through the proxy!
 You can also set up a non-proxy socket along side it!: